Social Anxiety Triggers: Situations That Worsen Fear

 A relationship experiencing social anxiety triggers

-In future posts, I’ll explore how toxic shame forms, why it’s the hidden root of social anxiety, and what it takes to release it.
-If you want to understand the deeper causes of social anxiety and how to finally heal from it, consider subscribing to my newsletter — that’s where I’ll let you know about our latest posts.
+In future posts, I’ll explore relationship dynamics with social anxiety, and what it takes to release it.
+If you want to more about how to heal your attachment systems, consider subscribing to my newsletter — that’s where I’ll let you know about all of our latest posts.

 Distant Relationships (Small Talk)